jjacobskind/bonobos_interview_project/README.md

       - Image optimization, since data for multiple image sizes could be stored and related to each other
       - Image association with other tables.
     - However, the current project specifications leave me inclined to leave the image url on the products table until there is an immediate reason to take them out.

 - If the process of pulling data into the database this way was more open-ended (i.e. there was a LOT more data, or new data was constantly coming in this way), I would make the process interruptable/resumable.
 I would also modify it to read/persist data in chunks, rather reading/persisting all data at once.
 It would also be important to add robust testing to this process.

 - As I mentioned above, the database sync() function should not be in a production app, and I would remove it (and my data loading code) immediately after the database was initialized.
+- Due to a desire to simplify the build on your end, I removed the part of my build process that adds hashes to the names of js and css assets.
+I would definitely add that back in to a production app in order to optimize asset caching.